bxdoan/bxdoan/README.md

 <div align="center">

-> If you can’t do something, then don’t.
-Focus on what you can do.
+> There are some flowers you only see when you take detours

-> — Shiroe —
+> — Tanaka Saeko —

 </div>